ao-space/load-quarkus/loadtest/wrk/DatabaseLoadTest.md

 Memory: 32768MiB
 ```

-You can use the `monitor.sh` script to periodically print CPU and memory(rss) information during the test.
+You can run the `monitor.sh` script to periodically sample CPU and memory(rss) information during the test.
 The script is located in the `loadtest` folder.

-For all result, we used the same thread count and duration, and they are: 8 threads and 30 seconds.
-The cpu and memory are rough average value which means they are not very accurate but should be good enough to illustrate the actual usage.
+For all results, we used the same thread count and duration, and they are: 8 threads and 30 seconds.
+The cpu and memory are rough average value sampled from `monitor.sh` script
+that means they are not very accurate but should be good enough to compare the actual usage.

 The matrix of testing result for gin and quarkus-reactive(native) are following:

 | no | case    | connect  | cpu(avg %) | memory(rss KiB) | qps (Requests/sec) | 99% percentile latency | errors                   |
 |----|---------|----------|------------|-----------------|--------------------|------------------------|--------------------------|